 You can now verify the certificate with:

-As you can see, TLS client certificates by default are created with one year of validity, and with a simple CN that
+As you can see, TLS client certificates by default are created with 90 days of validity, and with a simple CN that

 corresponds to the username in PostgreSQL.
 This is necessary to leverage the